auth0/docs/articles/monitoring/sending-events-to-splunk.md

 This [Auth0 rule](/rules) uses the [Splunk REST API](http://dev.splunk.com/view/rest-api-overview/SP-CAAADP8) to record `signup` and `login` events from users to your apps.
 This is tracked with the `signedUp` property.
 If the property is present, then we assume this is a `login` event.
 Otherwise we assume that this event is a new `signup`.

 You can send any number of properties.
-This sample sends contextual information like the user IP address (can be used for location), the application, the username, etc.
+This sample sends contextual information like the user IP address (can be used for location), the application, the username, and so on.

 Splunk's API supports basic & token based auth.
 For simplicity, we use basic auth, with credentials in the rule.
 You can store these credentials securely in Auth0 using standard settings on the dashboard.